qsymmachus/dnd/2021-03 Architecture/2021-03 Architecture.md

 A large desk with a switchboard sits in the center of the control room.
 Players observe the following controls labelled in a neat, compact hand:

-* Five arcane inscriptions, each labeled Portal 1–5.
-The inscription for Portal 1 appears to have been tampered with – it's roughly scratched out and carved over with a new, more complicated pattern.
-An arcana check of 16 will clarify that these are portal sigil sequences.
+* Five arcane inscriptions of etched glowing light, each labeled Portal 1–5.
+The inscription for Portal 1 appears to have been tampered with – it has a more complicated pattern written in a different hand.
+An arcana check of 16 will clarify that these are portal sigil sequences, written using a magic stylus found on the desk.
 * Beneath each portal inscription, a red button labeled "Emergency portal shutdown".
 * Beneath each portal inscription, a dial labelled "portal mode" with three settings: ingress only, egress only, egress & ingress.
 It's currently set to "ingress only" for all portals.

+There's a heavy book chained to the desk.
+It's titled "Sigil Sequences", and contains sequences for the following destinations:

+* Oaks
+* Port Land
+* Sakro Mendhi
+* Lucastown
+* Carnivale

+The players can attempt to overwrite a portal's sigil sequence, DC of 20.

 A sturdy reinforced chest sits in the corner.
 It's locked.
 The lock can be picked with a DC of 22, and smashed open with a strength check of 27.
 Inside the chest: